 You cannot contact the SES by dialing 000.
 Calls to 000 can only be transferred to police, fire or ambulance services.

 Triple Zero does not have translators.
-If you can’t speak any English, your call will be transferred to the police in your capital city.
+Calls from non-English speakers will be transferred to the police in their capital city.
 Once connected, a translator will be arranged.